ch843/startup/README.md

 <h1>DNS</h1>
 point DNS record to another DNS → CNAME<br/>
+CNAME =  create an alias from one domain name to another <br/>
 (also know what A is → points to an IP address)<br/>
 subdomain = whole link (ex: cs260.cs.byu.edu) but byu.edu = domain<br/>